Communist Party of Pakistan: History

-Founding

-The CPP was founded in Calcutta, India, soon after the establishment of Pakistan on 6 March 1948.
+The Communist Party of Pakistan (CPP) was founded in Calcutta, India, soon after the establishment of Pakistan on 6 March 1948.
 A decision was taken at the 2nd Congress of the Communist Party of India, which was held in Calcutta at that time, that a separate communist party ought to be created in the new state of Pakistan.
-It was thought that Pakistan, being a relatively small country (in comparison to India) and suffering from instability, was ripe for revolution.
+It was thought that Pakistan, being a relatively nascent country and suffering from instability, was ripe for revolution.
 The delegates from Pakistan separated themselves and held a separate session where they constituted the CPP.
-Sajjad Zaheer (founder of the All-India Progressive Writers Association), from West Pakistan, was elected General-Secretary.
+Sajjad Zaheer, founder of the All-India Progressive Writers Association, from West Pakistan, was elected general-secretary.
 The delegates from East Pakistan elected an East Pakistan Provincial Committee.
 Many Muslim leaders of the CPI were sent to Pakistan to help with the formation of the party.

-Plotting to overthrow government
+The CPP adopted a Leninist ideology, aiming to instigate a communist revolution through a core group of intellectuals and laborers, a strategy inspired by Vladimir Lenin's approach in the 1917 Russian Revolution.

+The CPP was indirectly involved in organizing labor and student movements, notably founding the Democratic Students Federation (DSF), which became a major student organization.
+These affiliations were covert, with CPP members leading without explicit party endorsements.

-The party continued its political activities in a clandestine way soon after formation.
-It was banned in July 1954 on charges of plotting to overthrow the then government of Prime Minister Liaqat Ali Khan.
-The famous case, Rawalpindi Conspiracy case was registered in 1951 against the coup plotters and crackdown launched. against its leadership throughout the country.
+In 1951, the CPP unintentionally became involved in a failed military coup attempt led by Major-General Akbar Khan, who was disenchanted with government decisions and influenced by Kemal Atatürk's ideologies.
+The coup was discovered prematurely, resulting in the arrests and subsequent jailing of Zaheer and other CPP figures.
+The party was banned in 1954 on charges of plotting to overthrow the then government of Prime Minister Liaqat Ali Khan.
+Previously, Rawalpindi Conspiracy case was registered in 1951 against the coup plotters and crackdown was launched against its leadership throughout the country.

-Goals

-The attempt to start a revolution in Pakistan failed and the CPP leaders were jailed.
-In the 1951 Rawalpindi Conspiracy Case, many leading members were convicted and the party was forcibly repressed by successive governments.
+After the incident, the CPP operated underground, using organizations like the DSF and later the National Students Federation (NSF) as fronts.
+Through a strategy known as Entryism, CPP members infiltrated other leftist parties, notably the National Awami Party (NAP), which had emerged as a major leftist force in Pakistan by the 1960s, supported by ethnic nationalists and secret CPP members within.